metaterminal/metaterminal.fyi/content/archive/time-war.md

 This is how you fight the time war.
 You are a deep, deep cover agent with your entire natural life as a cover story.
 Through the very possession of this manual, you have been granted a magnitude of power on the order of multinational CEOs, military generals, and mid-sized countries. <b>Assuming that proper recruitment protocols have been followed</b>, you can be trusted with this power.
 You can and should use this to benefit yourself, yes... but, likewise, this comes with a great deal of responsibility.

 The nature of the threat constantly changes.
-As such, it’s impossible to predict what dimension the current conflict takes.[^8]
+As such, it’s impossible to predict what dimension the current conflict takes.<a class="footnote"><sup>8</sup><span>Though, given the contours of the 20th century, nuclear holocaust remains ever-present.</span></a>

 Even so, <b>you need to be the right person in the right place at the right time to avert disaster</b>.
 It is obviously impossible to know what and where that is ahead of time.
 Your first goal is to work that out.